TwoPizza9621536/twopizza9621536.github.io/pages/about.md

 I am a 17 year old Chinese American who likes to code, play video games and messing with technology.

-I also have done [Linux From Scratch][1] in 2019 and the id is 29239.
+I also have done [Linux From Scratch][lfs] in 2019 and the id is 29239.

 ## What I Use